Koopman neural operator as a mesh-free solver of non-linear partial differential equations: The Koopman neural operator: theory and computation

-In mathematics, the adjoint of the Koopman operator defined by Eq. (\ref{EQ9}) is the Perron-Frobenius operator of dynamic systems \cite{lasota1985probabilistic} while the adjoint of the associated Lie operator (see Sec.
-II in our supplementary materials (SM)) is the Liouville operator of Hamiltonian dynamics \cite{gaspard1995spectral,gaspard2005chaos}.
-These properties relate our idea with well-known theories about linear representation of dynamic systems in statistical physics and quantum mechanics \cite{lasota1998chaos}.
+In mathematics, the adjoint of the Koopman operator defined by Eq. (\ref{EQ9}) is the Perron-Frobenius operator of dynamic systems \cite{lasota1985probabilistic} while the adjoint of the associated Lie operator (see \ref{ASC-1} for details) is the Liouville operator of Hamiltonian dynamics \cite{gaspard1995spectral,gaspard2005chaos}.
+These properties relate our approach with well-known theories about linear representation of dynamic systems in statistical physics and quantum mechanics \cite{lasota1998chaos}.